Learning Robust Features for Scatter Removal and Reconstruction in Dynamic ICF X-Ray Tomography: Numerical Experiments

 \subsection{Comparison with Iterative Reconstruction Technique}

-Finally, we compare our deep learning-based approaches with a traditional model based iterative reconstruction (MBIR) method (Eq.~\eqref{eq:forward_model})~\cite{hanson1996bayes}.
+Finally, we compare our deep learning-based approaches with a traditional model-based iterative reconstruction (MBIR) method (Eq.~\eqref{eq:forward_model})~\cite{hanson1996bayes}.
 We consider an approach to reconstruct the density field where the domain is first divided into three regions as depicted in Figure~\ref{fig:modelrecon}.

 In the first region, a model-based function form is prescribed based on characteristics of the underlying hydrodynamic behavior.
 Here we choose a model form with polynomial order $4$ in radial distance $r$ and linear in angle $\theta$ with 32 patches in the $\theta$ direction with continuity at each patch interface.
 A discontinuity is enabled at the shock location, i.e., a sharp interface between the first and second regions.
 The second region also employs a polynomial form for the density using the same order as the first region. {Finally, within the third region, a pixelated model is utilized in close proximity to the gas-metal interface.} A traditional log smoothing prior (LogGGMRF) is utilized within this region~\cite{bouman1993generalized}.
 It is also noted that a model to differentiate the gas-metal is implemented based on the fact that gas has a maximum nominal density.